Have you got a complaint against Buckworths?

 We will then investigate your complaint.
 This will normally involve passing your complaint to Michael Buckworth who will review your matter file and speak to the member of staff who acted for you.

-Michael Buckworth will then write to you with his findings within 21 days of sending you the acknowledgement letter.
+Michael Buckworth will then write to you with his findings within twenty-one days of sending you the acknowledgement letter.
 However, if the complaint is complicated further time may be needed.
 If so, Michael Buckworth will write and tell you and set another time limit.

 Michael Buckworth will send you a detailed written reply to your complaint, including his suggestions for resolving the matter.